prachiushah11/prachiushah11/README.md

 - 👋 Hi, I’m Prachi
-- 👀 I’m interested in Data and software, aspiring Business Analyst.
+- 👀 I’m interested in Data and software, aspiring Business/Data Analyst.
 Let me know if you have any opportunity for me!
 - 🌱 I’m currently learning Software Management, DataBase Design and Data Mining
 - 📫 Reach me at prachiushah11@gmail.com